Stem cell clinic firms often come and go rather quickly, but a few like Regenexx have persisted. It’s even become a brand name.

 Patients often run into Regenexx marketing such as the screenshot I’ve included here.

-What is my own view?
+What is my view?
 Read on.

 More than a placebo?

-I’m a Ph.D. scientist so I can’t give medical advice, but as a stem cell researcher I haven’t seen what I’d consider consistent solid data in support of Regenexx making a meaningful and lasting difference for many conditions.
+I’m a Ph.D. scientist so I can’t give medical advice, but as a stem cell researcher, I haven’t seen what I’d consider consistent solid data in support of Regenexx making a meaningful and lasting difference for many conditions.

-Without much in the way of strong clinical trial data specifically on the Regenexx approaches it’s hard to know the chance of a real benefit over possible placebo effect.
+Without much in the way of strong clinical trial data specifically on the Regenexx approaches it’s hard to know the chance of a real benefit over a possible placebo effect.

 At least reports in the public domain and in the firm’s published work make negative outcomes seem very rare compared to joint replacement.